zac-heisey/agency-jekyll-theme/_posts/2017-07-24-physical-therapy-first-line-defense.md

 description: When it comes to pain, physical therapy should be your first line of defense.
 Learn how physical therapy can be the step 1 in injury treatment & prevention.
 featured-image: img/blog/pt-first-line.jpg
-alt-tag: North County San Diego
+alt-tag: Physical Therapy as First Option
 ---

 _Written by Dr. Rachel Nesseth_